-Sweet, spicy and absolutely perfect for summer!
-These delicious grilled kabobs are made with spicy chicken pieces, juicy pineapple and fresh bell peppers and onion!
+Sweet, spicy and perfect for summer!
+These delicious kabobs are made with spicy chicken pieces, juicy pineapple and fresh bell peppers and onion!

 Who’s ready for grilling season?!
 Because I’m just counting down the days until summer is officially here!
 I don’t know about anyone else, but I always feel like I thrive during summer.
 Whether it’s the heat, the long nights or all the grilled summer food, there’s just something about this season that gets my heart fluttering!
 (Of course these finger licking good kabobs might have something to do with it too!)
 So I’m sharing with you all one of my favorite summer recipes today and that’s these easy grilled jerk chicken kabobs.
 (Trust me babe – if I can grill it, then you can grill it too! 😉 )

-- Jerk seasoning: You can usually find this in the spice aisle or wherever your grocery store keeps their other spice blends.
+- Jerk seasoning: You can usually find this in the spice aisle at your local grocery store.

 - Pineapple: Can either use fresh or pre-cut.